prathamesh-mandavkar/AutoTalker/README.md

    - Locate the line: `genai.configure(api_key="add your key here")`.
    - Replace `"add your key here"` with your actual GEMINI PRO API key.

-3. **Run the Main Script:**
+3. **Run Main Script and Gradio Web UI:**
+   - Copy the provided Gradio code (`iface.launch()` part) from the script.

+4. **Run AutoTalker and Launch Gradio:**
+   - In the same terminal where your virtual environment is active, run the AutoTalker script along with the Gradio web UI.
    ```bash
    python main.py
    ```

-4. **Customize:**
-   - Modify the prompt in the `main()` function to generate text about different topics.
-   - Adjust audio and image paths, as well as the output directory, as needed.
-   - Explore different options for preprocessing and enhancement within the `lip_sync_audio_and_video()` function.

-5. **Review Results:**
+5. **Access Gradio Web UI:**
+   - After running the script, Gradio will provide a link (usually localhost) where the web UI is hosted.
+Open that link in your web browser.

+6. **Explore the Interface:**
+   - You will now have access to the Gradio web UI interface.
+   - Interact with the provided input components such as textboxes, radio buttons, sliders, and image upload options.

+7. **Submit and Wait:**
+   - Click on the "Launch Interface" or similar button to submit your input.
-   - The lip-synced video will be generated and saved in the specified output directory.
+   - Gradio will process your input, generate the output, and display the results in the web UI.

-Feel free to explore the provided file structure, customize the project, and configure the GEMINI PRO API key as needed!
+8. **Review Output:**
+   - The output may be a video with or without subtitles, depending on your configuration.

+9. **Explore Subtitles (If Enabled):**
+   - If you enabled subtitle support, explore the subtitles generated for the video.

+10. **Repeat and Experiment:**
+    - Feel free to experiment with different inputs, prompts, and parameters to generate various outputs.

+11. **Close Gradio UI:**
+    - Once you're done, close the Gradio web UI.

+By following these combined steps, you can seamlessly run AutoTalker, interact with the Gradio web UI, and experience the generated lip-synced videos.

-## Contributing
+## How to Contribute

-We welcome contributions to improve and enhance this project!
-If you would like to contribute, please follow these guidelines:
+We appreciate your interest in contributing to our project!
+To ensure a smooth and collaborative experience, please follow these guidelines:

 1. **Fork the Repository:**
-   - Fork this repository to your GitHub account.
+   - Start by forking this repository to your GitHub account.

 2. **Clone the Repository:**
    ```bash